- Clinical science

 - Any proteins with similar properties (size, charge) will accumulate and form bands, regardless of their individual functions

 - These bands are stained, enabling them to be analyzed and visualized under UV light and charted in an absorption curve.
-The proteins are separated into one of five major groups (so-called fractions)

 - The relative quantity of certain proteins can be determined by calculating the area under the curve.